Price Waterfall Analysis. A Key To Plugging Profit Leaks and Pricing Excellence

 By Ryan Maley

-What is the Price Waterfall?
+What is a Price Waterfall?

-Price waterfall is a key first step in achieving pricing excellence.
-It is an analysis method used by to find any hidden costs or expenses that may be causing profit leakage.
+A price waterfall is a key first step in achieving pricing excellence.
+It is an analysis method used to find any hidden costs or expenses that may be causing profit leakage.
 It is considered one of the most effective methods for businesses to understand how much they are actually earning from the products they are offering.
 If done properly, a price waterfall analysis can help a company make the most of their earning opportunities and set the best price that will both work for the market and benefit the business.

 Why is a Price Waterfall important?

-In our pricing consulting projects, we discover that many companies do not have a good understanding of how profits are affected by the many types of discounts, rebates, and other incentives offered to customers.
+In our pricing consulting projects, we discover that many companies do not have a good understanding of how their profits are affected by the many types of discounts, rebates, and other incentives offered to customers.

 Price waterfalls can help you: